Low-Carb Diets - Healthy, but Hard to Stick to?

 The exact mechanism doesn't matter in my opinion, just the fact that low-carb diets lead to an automatic reduction in calorie intake.

-I think this is the mean reason low-carb diets are easier to stick to.
+I think this is the main reason low-carb diets are easier to stick to.

 Eating low-carb, you get to eat GOOD food until you feel FULL... and still lose weight.